North Perth / Mount Lawley

 More information and feedback

-The current round of community consultation closed on Tuesday, 31 October 2023.
+The current round of community consultation closes on 6 August 2024.
 Western Power will finalise the underground network design once the feedback has been reviewed.

 If you have any questions about the location of this primary equipment, please contact us via 9273 6000 or mail@vincent.wa.gov.au.